syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## What are Css Variables?

-CSS variables, also known as custom properties, are a powerful feature in CSS that enables you to define reusable values and utilize them throughout your stylesheets.
-They are prefixed with "--" and can be used in any property value within a CSS rule.
-To insert the value of a CSS variable, you can use the var() function.
-CSS variables can access the Document Object Model (DOM), allowing you to create variables with either local or global scope.
-For more information, please refer to this [link](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+CSS variables, also known as custom properties, are a powerful feature in CSS that allows you to define reusable values and apply them throughout your stylesheets.
+Prefixed with "--," CSS variables can be utilized in any property value within a CSS rule.
+To retrieve the value of a CSS variable, the var() function is used.
+CSS variables can access the Document Object Model (DOM), enabling the creation of variables with either local or global scope.
+For further details, please consult the following link: [Link to CSS Variables Information](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

-### How syncfusion theming utilize css variables?
+### How does Syncfusion Theming utilize CSS Variables?

-We have integrated CSS variable support for our Material 3 theme.
-In this theme, we have incorporated CSS variables with rgb() values for our color variables.
+We have integrated CSS variable support into our Material 3 theme.
+In this theme, CSS variables with rgb() values are employed for our color variables.

 ```css
 :root {